 Nuclear High Ropes is an outdoors high ropes course on 3 levels, 6 courses with over 70 fun aerial obstacles.
 Groups of 6 welcome and there is axe and throwing activities for those over 13 years old.
 Visit the Nuclear High Ropes website.

 Old McDonalds Farm is holding a late Easter festival between 12th-18th April and 24th-25th April.
 Activities include an Easter egg hunt, magic shows, baby animal encounters, circus workshops and puppet shows.
 Visit the Old Mcdonald’s Farm website.

 Colchester and Ipswich Museums have a library of resources for you to download with plenty of activities around subjects including the Iron Age, Romans, local wildlife and much more!
 Visit the Colchester + Ipswich Museums website to browse their activities.

 Colchester Zoo may not be open to the public at the moment, but they are bringing you the zoo online where you can watch content on their YouTube channel or download their activity pack.
+They hope to open from April 12.
 Visit the Colchester Zoo website.

 Curious About Colchester are self-guided heritage walks with a treasure hunt theme, so you can discover this historic town’s hidden treasures.
 Visit the Curious About website for more information.

 Audley End Miniature Railway is taking you on a journey into the woods to visit their very own Easter Bunny, receive a special treat and meet his other furry friends.
 Runs 12-25th April.
 Adults £15, Children £7.50.
 Visit the Audley End Miniature Railway website.